fabs312/hangman702/README.md

 ### milestone2 file

 - creates the basic structure of the code logic.
+We define a list and we use the import module to jumble up our objects in the list.

 ### milestone3 file

 - tidies the code under functions and tests user input.

+### milestone3 refactored file

+-

 ## File Structure